Wondermondo 🢖 Categories of wonders 🢖 Architectural wonders 🢖 Houses 🢖 Castles

-One of the most beautiful castles anywhere, located on an island on Lake Geneva.
-Constructed in 10th – 13th centuries although there existed a fortification already during the Roman times.
+One of the most beautiful castles anywhere, located on the island of Lake Geneva.
+Constructed in the 10th – 13th centuries although there existed a fortification already during the Roman times.
 The oldest dated parts of the castle are from 1005.

 Dover Castle and tunnels